Asymptotic independence in higher dimensions and its implications on risk management: Pairwise asymptotic independence

-Although \eqref{eq:bvasyind} and \eqref{eq:bvasyindcop} are widely applied in understanding bivariate random vectors, a proper multivariate characterization of \emph{asymptotic independence} has been relatively scarce.
-A definition often used and based on all pairwise comparisons following \eqref{eq:bvasyindcop} is given next. \begin{definition}[Pairwise asymptotic independence] A random vector $\bZ \in \R^d$ with survival copula $\widehat C$ is pairwise asymptotically independent if $\forall\, j, \ell \in \mathbb{I}_d, j\neq \ell,$
+Although \eqref{eq:bvasyind} and \eqref{eq:bvasyindcop} are widely applied for bivariate random vectors, a proper multivariate characterization of \emph{asymptotic independence} has been relatively scarce.
+A definition often used and based on all pairwise comparisons following \eqref{eq:bvasyindcop} is given next. \begin{definition}[Pairwise asymptotic independence] A random vector $\bZ \in \R^d$ with continuous marginal distributions and survival copula $\widehat C$ is \textit{pairwise asymptotically independent }if $\forall\, j, \ell \in \mathbb{I}_d, j\neq \ell,$

 If $\bZ\sim F$ has copula $C$, we interchangeably say $\bZ, F, C$ or $\widehat{C}$ exhibits pairwise asymptotic independence. \end{definition}